-Ancient Greek Shoes
+Men’s Footwear: The Ancient Greek Shoes

-The first footwear which came to be used in ancient Greece was called as Upodemata which was made up of wood, leather or esparto sole fastened to the foot by leather straps.
+The first footwear which came to be used in Ancient Greece was called Upodemata which was made up of wood, leather, or esparto sole and was fastened to the foot by leather straps.

-Krepidoi sandals which were made for females were made out of a softer skin and was dyed with yellow color usually with high cork soles to increase the height of a woman in centimeters.
+Krepidoi sandals which were made for females were made out of softer skin and were dyed with yellow color usually with high cork soles to increase the height of a woman in centimeters.